rhymeyang/Se/docs/308B/BusinessResilience.md

 All core team members empowered to declare a disaster should have the procedure on hand at all times.
 In most cases, the criteria should fit on a small, laminated wallet card that each team member can keep close at all times.
 For organizations that use the consensus method for declaring a disaster, the wallet card should include the names and contact numbers for other core team members so that each will have a way of contacting others.

-- **Next Steps**

-  - Declaring a disaster will trigger the start of one or more other response procedures, but not necessarily all of them.
+**Next Steps**<br/>Declaring a disaster will trigger the start of one or more other response procedures, but not necessarily all of them.
 For instance, if a disaster is declared because of a serious computer or software malfunction, there is no need to evacuate the building.
 While this example may be obvious, not all instances will be this clear.
 Either the disaster declaration procedure itself or each of the subsequent response procedures should contain criteria that will help determine which response procedures should be enacted.

-- **False Alarms**
-  - Probably the most common cause of personnel not declaring a disaster is the fear that an actual disaster is not taking place.
+**False Alarms**<br/>Probably the most common cause of personnel not declaring a disaster is the fear that an actual disaster is not taking place.
 Core team members empowered with declaring a disaster should not necessarily hesitate.
 Instead, core team members could convene with additional core team members to reach a firm decision, provided this can be done quickly.

 If a disaster has been declared and later it is clear that a disaster has been averted (or did not exist in the first place), the disaster can simply be called off and declared to be over.
 Response personnel can be contacted and told to cease response activities and return to their normal activities.

+> **TIP**
+>
-> **TIP** Depending on the level of effort that takes place in the opening minutes and hours of disaster response, the consequences of declaring a disaster when none exists may or may not be significant.
+> Depending on the level of effort that takes place in the opening minutes and hours of disaster response, the consequences of declaring a disaster when none exists may or may not be significant.
 In the spirit of continuous improvement, any organization that has had a few false alarms should seek to improve their disaster declaration criteria or procedures.
 Well-trained and experienced personnel can usually reduce the frequency of false alarms.

-- **Disaster Responsibilities**
-  - During a disaster, many important tasks must be performed to evacuate or shelter personnel, assess damage, recover critical processes and systems, and carry out many other functions that are critical to the survival of the enterprise.
+**Disaster Responsibilities**<br/> During a disaster, many important tasks must be performed to evacuate or shelter personnel, assess damage, recover critical processes and systems, and carry out many other functions that are critical to the survival of the enterprise.

 About 20 different responsibilities are described here.
 In a large organization, each responsibility may be staffed with a team of two, three, or many individuals.
 In small organizations, a few people may incur many responsibilities each, switching from role to role as the situation warrants.

 All of these roles should be staffed by people who are available.
 It is important to remember that many of the “ideal” persons to fill each role may be unavailable during a disaster for several reasons, including the following:

-- **Injured, ill, or deceased**
-  - Some regional disasters will inflict widespread casualties that will include some proportion of response personnel.
+- **Injured, ill, or deceased**<br/>Some regional disasters will inflict widespread casualties that will include some proportion of response personnel.
 Those who are injured, ill (in the case of a pandemic, for instance, or who are recovering from a sickness or surgery when the disaster occurs), or who are killed by the disaster are clearly not going to be showing up to help.
-- **Caring** **for family members**
-  - Some types of disasters may cause widespread injury or require mass evacuation.
+- **Caring** **for family members**<br/>Some types of disasters may cause widespread injury or require mass evacuation.
 In some of these situations, many personnel will be caring for family members whose immediate needs for safety will take priority over the needs of the workplace.
-- **Unavailable transportation**
-  - Some types of disasters include localized or widespread damage to transportation infrastructure, which may result in many persons who are willing to be on-site to help with emergency operations being unable to travel to the work site.
+- **Unavailable transportation**<br/>Some types of disasters include localized or widespread damage to transportation infrastructure, which may result in many persons who are willing to be on-site to help with emergency operations being unable to travel to the work site.
-- **Out of the area**
-  - Some disaster response personnel may be away on business travel or on vacation and be unable to respond.
+- **Out of the area**<br/>Some disaster response personnel may be away on business travel or on vacation and be unable to respond.
 However, some persons being away may actually be opportunities in disguise; unaffected by the physical impact of the disaster, they may be able to help out in other ways, such as communications with suppliers, customers, or other personnel.
-- **Communications**
-  - Some types of disasters, particularly those that are localized (versus widespread and obvious to an observer), require that disaster response personnel be contacted and asked to help.
+- **Communications**<br/>Some types of disasters, particularly those that are localized (versus widespread and obvious to an observer), require that disaster response personnel be contacted and asked to help.
 If a disaster strikes after hours, some personnel may be unreachable.
-- **Fear**
-  - Some types of disasters (such as pandemic, terrorist attack, flood, and so on) may instill fear for safety on the part of response personnel who will disregard the call to help and stay away from the work site.
+- **Fear**<br/>Some types of disasters (such as pandemic, terrorist attack, flood, and so on) may instill fear for safety on the part of response personnel who will disregard the call to help and stay away from the work site.

+> **NOTE**
+>
-> **NOTE** Response personnel in all disciplines and responsibilities will need to be able to piece together whatever functionality they are called on to do, using whatever resources are available—this is part art and part science.
+> Response personnel in all disciplines and responsibilities will need to be able to piece together whatever functionality they are called on to do, using whatever resources are available—this is part art and part science.
 Although response and contingency plans may make certain assumptions, personnel may find themselves with fewer resources than they need, requiring them to do the best they can with the resources available.

 Each role will be working with personnel in many other roles, often working with unfamiliar persons.
 An entire response and recovery operation may be operating almost like a brand-new organization in unfamiliar settings and with an entirely new set of rules.
 In typical organizations, teams work well when team members are familiar with, and trust, one another.
 In a response and recovery operation, the stress level is much higher because the stakes—company survival—are higher, and often the teams are composed of persons who have little experience with one another and these new roles.
 This will cause additional stress that will bring out the best and worst in people, as illustrated in [Figure 5-29](/images/308b/ch05r08.jpeg).